jituvrma007/swagLabsAutomation/README.md

 ```

 ### Running the tests through Docker
+    ==> Navigate to the cloned directory, then execute below command

 - Running the tests from one single command
 ```
 $ docker run -it -v ${PWD}:/cypress -w /cypress cypress/included:10.1.0 --config-file cypress.config.js  --browser chrome
 ```